highchair/artinruins-com/_property/park-cinema-cranston.md

 ### Current Events

 Citing the impact of COVID-19 on large indoor gatherings, the Park has been closed since 2020 and recently came up for auction in the fall of 2021.
+It is currently for sale.
 See [News Story](#in-the-news).

 ### History